jovenJalejandro9/API-koriNGO/demo2.md

             "name": "Sonia"
         }

 + Response 200

     [User][]

 ## User Collection [/users{?filter}]

 A resource representing all of my Users in the system.
+This is an array of users

 + Attributes(array[User])